Tag Archives: immigration

 What Does a Trump Trade Agenda Look Like?
 Here is Our Take

 Likely Major Policy Developments President-Elect Trump will enter the White House facing a dramatic decline in global trade growth.
 A recent World Trade Organization (WTO) report notes that 2016 marks the slowest pace of trade and output growth since the 2008 financial crisis.
-WTO Director-General Roberto Azevêdo called slowing trade growth “a wake-up call,” … Continue Reading
+WTO Director-General Roberto Azevêdo called slowing trade growth “a wake-up call,” especially … Continue Reading

 Event Alert: Commercial and Legal Implications of a Brexit – A 360° Analysis – Warsaw, Poland – 9 June 2016